db47h/go-decnumber/README.md

 ## What about decDouble, decQuad ?

-Right now, go-decnumber only supports decNumber.
+Right now, the dec package only supports decNumber.
 Adding support for any of the *float* modules would
 require:

-- Adding the relevant type in the decnumber module
+- Adding the relevant type in the dec module
-- Adding the relevant methods to the Context type
 - Free list management is less necessary for the float types since their size is static (128 bits for Quad), unlike Number which has a variable size (depending on the Context's precision) and require malloc/feee calls.
 Given their small size, Quad's that are not used outside of a function's